rstropek/CargoIntro/README.md

 * `npm install`
 * `npm start`

 You can also package the slides in a Docker image.
 A [Dockerfile](Dockerfile) is part of this repository.

-If you prefer Docker, simply pull the image [*rstropek/cargo-intro-slides*](https://hub.docker.com/repository/docker/rstropek/cargo-intro-slides) and run it.
-Slides are available on port 80 (see [*Dockerfile*](Dockerfile)).
+If you prefer a ready-made image, simply pull [*rstropek/cargo-intro-slides*](https://hub.docker.com/repository/docker/rstropek/cargo-intro-slides) and run it.
+Slides are available on port 80 (for details see [*Dockerfile*](Dockerfile)).

 ## Samples